Your Global HR Policy May Be Clear. The Turkish Version May Not Feel Fair.

 For multinational companies expanding in Türkiye, internal language is part of local credibility.
 Employees notice whether the company has adapted properly or merely translated headquarters language into Turkish.

 This becomes especially important in onboarding, performance management, compliance training, anti-harassment policies, whistleblowing procedures, data privacy notices, and benefits communication.
+Those files often belong to the same risk family as corporate policies and internal manuals, where wording affects behavior, escalation, and trust.

 What Proper Turkish HR Policy Localization Does